inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 together, and say nothing.
-After years of interacting with this other man, sharing hopes and fears that he wouldn't confi in his priest or psychiatrist, he'll finally let down his guard in a fit of drunken sentimentality and say something like, "You know, for someone who's such a jerk, I guess you're OK."
+After years of interacting with this other man, sharing hopes and fears that he wouldn't confi in his priest or psychiatrist, he'll finally let down his guard in a fit of drunken ality and say something like, "You know, for someone who's such a jerk, I guess you're OK."
 A pessimist is a man who has been compelled to live with an optimist.
 		-- Elbert Hubbard